kubukoz/blog/mdoc/asking-better-questions.md

 If you can find it, reach for the documentation.
 If you can't - you can start by asking about that.

 Documentation could also be code or a product brief.
 You may be able to gather some information about why what you're trying to do doesn't work, and maybe even figure out **a way to fix it** - always useful information to bring in a bug report.

-## Maybe it's you

-Sometimes we just let our pride win and assume everyone is wrong - but not us, of course. **Stay humble**, remember that you're not a machine, and consider the possibility that it was, in fact, you.
-Take a break, look at the problem with fresh eyes and see if you find any flaws in your approach.

-Nevertheless, **don't get blocked** - if you honestly see no way forward, asking for help is the right call.
-If you're not sure about something, just mention that in the question - you don't have to know everything.
-You can even start by asking an easier, more general question, just to validate your understanding.

-# Context

 ## Is this an XY problem?